 Dr Grant joined The Orchard Medical Centre as an Associate GP in November 2010.
 She qualified from The University of Nottingham in 2002, and became a partner in 2013.

-“I enjoy all aspects of general practice, but have a particular interest in Paediatrics, Women’s Health and Urology.”
+“I enjoy all aspects of general practice, but have a particular interest in substance misuse and urology.
+I teach 4th Year medical students from the University of Bristol who attend the practice on Wednesdays.”

 Dr Rebecca Hennessy